bariir/School_District_Analysis/README.md

 # Results

 * How is the district summary affected? <br>
+    District summary will be affected because all ninth graders for Thomas High School’s reading and math are excluded.
+    However, the impact is much smaller than on the school level summary.<br>

 * How is the school summary affected? <br>
+    The school summary will be impacted because ninth graders' reading and math scores are excluded.

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools? <br>
+    The schools overall math and reading grades will be lower compare to other schools.<br>

   - Top and bottom 5 performing schools <br>